izzyswe/BeanVim/README.md

 copy and paste -> `git clone https://github.com/izzyswe/BeanVim.git`
 <br>

+## ENSURE GRADLE AND MAVEN IS INSTALLED OR ELSE SOME FUNCTIONALITES WILL BE VERY LIMITED

 #### ON MACOSX/LINUX
 Go to Terminal
 type `cd ~/.config/` <- this is your configuration folder where Neovim lives <br>